hanagantig/aerrors/README.md

 This is useful when you want to recover panics in all your goroutines, build an error from it and handle all such errors in one place (logging them or monitor).

-To download the specific tagged release, run:
+To download the package, run:
 ```bash
 go get github.com/hanagantig/aerrors
 ```